 The Third-Party Sender Registration Rule requires all ODFIs to either register their Third-Party Sender (TPS) relationships or state that they do not have any.
 ODFIs are required to complete their registrations through the secure Third-Party Sender Registration Database located within the Risk Management Portal.
 ODFIs can register through either an individual TPS upload or bulk TPS upload process.
 The individual upload process allows for quick registration, editing and deactivating of individual TPS relationships, while the bulk upload (available in XML, Excel, and CSV) allows for registering, editing, deactivating, and maintaining groups of TPS relationships.

 NACHA provides templates that ODFIs can use to build their own internal systems to the database specifications.
-The templates include a Word document outlining the specific fields for the Third-Party Sender Registration database and a description of those fields, along with a sample XML, Excel and CSV file with the database fields included.
+The templates include a Word document outlining the specific fields for the Third-Party Sender Registration database and a description of those fields, along with a sample XML, Excel, and CSV file with the database fields included.

 Every ODFI is required to register its Direct Access status with NACHA by either acknowledging that it has no Direct Access Debit Participants or providing specific information about each Direct Access Debit Participant relationship.
 ODFIs will be required to complete their registrations through the secure Direct Access Registration Database located within the Risk Management Portal.

 Terminated Originator Database